The BSc (Hons) Human Nutrition and Dietetics requires completing and passing three clinical placements.

 The Health Boards aim to provide two/three every year.
-The next work experience day will be held on Wednesday 30th April 2014 at the University of Wales Hospital, Cardiff, please complete the attached booking form to reserve a place.
-The Agenda for the day will be issued to attendees nearer the date which will also include programme and venue details.
-The closing date for applications is Tuesday 15th April 2014.
+For 2014 the next Experience Day will be held on Wednesday 30th April 2014 at the University of Wales Hospital, Cardiff, please complete the attached booking form to reserve a place.

 Please note, these are not university open days.
 Details on open days run by the university which cover course and university information can be found at www.cardiffmet.ac.uk/opendays.